egonw/commons-dws-public/vault/open-notebook.commons.pamrein.2024.03.08.md

 mkdocs serve
 ```

-5. publish it to github
+5. publish it to github (the output will show you the link for the documentation)
 ```bash
 mkdocs gh-deploy
 ```

 It is recommended to ignore (.ignore file) the folder /site which will be the outputfile from mkdocs.
-It will inclute the *.html file, *.css and so on.
+It will inclute the *.html file, *.css and others.

-I did it for our project <https://commons-research.github.io/dataset-extractor-lotus/#information>.
+With the gh-deploy the following webpage went online <https://commons-research.github.io/dataset-extractor-lotus/#information>.

 ## Future perspective